Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-They me The Rose but my name was Day
+call me The Wild but my name was Day

 As she [ . . . ] in my eyes and [ . . . ]

-For her lips the colour of the roses that grew down the river, all bloody and wild
+For her lips were the colour of the roses that grew down the river, all and wild

-he came on my door and entered the room
+When he came on my and the room

-He would be my first man, and with a careful hand, he wiped up the that went down my face
+He would be my first man, and with a careful hand, he up the tears that went my face

 Why they call me it I do not know for my name was Elisa Day

-I said, 'Do you where the roses grow so sweet and scarlet and free?'
+I said, 'Do you know the wild roses so sweet and and free?'

-Said: 'Will you give me your and your sorrow?'
+Said: 'Will you give me your and sorrow?'

 I my head, as I lay on the bed